Cooter (30 Rock): Plot

 The episode shows what happens three months later, in August 2008.
 Jack and Cooter present their "gay bomb" to the Pentagon, which works only in enclosed areas, making it useless in combat.
 However, Cooter accidentally breaks the vial, causing everybody in the room, including Vice President Dick Cheney, to "feel weird".
 Frank emerges from his office after playing Tracy's game non-stop for three months, not realizing the amount of time that has passed.
 While in Beijing, Kenneth gets involved with a Chinese woman who wants his kidneys.
-The last point was said in Mandarin without subtitles, leaving the English-speaking audience unaware of Kenneth's trouble.
+The last part was said in Mandarin without subtitles, leaving the English-speaking audience unaware of Kenneth's trouble.